 4. Heat Exhaustion

-Heat exhaustion is a likely event when a person’s body temperature rises above 37° C — the body’s average operating temperature is 36°–37° C. This can lead to heatstroke without prompt treatment.
+Heat exhaustion is a likely event when a person’s body temperature rises above 37° C — the body’s normal operating temperature is 36°–37° C. This can lead to heatstroke without prompt treatment.

 How to Avoid Heatstroke?

-Early prevention and detection of early signs of heat-related illness caused by heatwaves can reduce the health risks and even prevent death.
+Early prevention and detection of early signs of heat-related illness caused by heat waves can reduce health risks and even prevent death.

 You must always remember that there’s a difference in signs and symptoms and first aid management between heat exhaustion and heat stroke in order to give correct assistance to the patient.

 - Stay out of the heat as much as possible.

 - Keep your space cool with circulating air.

 - Wear weather-appropriate clothing and protect yourself from sun damage.